alirezasalemi7/DEDR-MM-FiD/README.md

   --ann_file /*Address to Annotation file in OK-VQA dataset for dynamic eval*/ \
   --ques_file /*Address to Question file in OK-VQA dataset for dynamic eval*/ \
 ```

+## Acknowledgment

+This work was supported in part by the Center for Intelligent Information Retrieval, in part by NSF grant #2106282, and in part by Lowe's.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsor.